AIPowerGrid/grid-wingman/README.md

 *   Bug fixes and improvements.
 *   Evaluate and integrate pull requests.
+*   Simple tool use to enhance the current web search to reduce the cost of running LLM and get a better result.
 *   Better local TTS/STT by API.
 *   Search with API for postgres/Google/wikipedia/kiwix(zim-reader)
 *   Replace 'deep research' with local/basic API services (even free tier)